mkmat/CODE-GPSD-3D/README.md

 1. x y z (monodisperse system)
 2. id x y z (monodisperse system)
 3. id x y z radius  (polydisperse system, monodisperse if all radii are equal)
-4. samarth-type configuration file (do not specify -boxfile in this case)
+4. samarth-type configuration file (do not specify box dimensions in that case)

 The six values for the box can be either saved in a txt-file (single line, six values xlo xhi ylo yhi zlo zhi separated by blank or commata), or passed over on the command line.